sharetribe/flex-docs/src/docs/ftw-routing/how-code-splitting-works-in-ftw/index.md

 ```

 When Webpack comes across these loadable objects, it will create a new
 JS & CSS chunk files (e.g. _AboutPage.dc3102d3.chunk.js_).
-I.e. those
+Those
 code-paths are separated from the main bundle.

-Previously, (when code-splitting was not supported), when you loaded
-`/about` page, you received _main.bundle.js_ & _main.bundle.css_.
-Those
-files were pretty huge containing all the code that was needed to create
-a template app and any page inside it.
-Loading a single file takes time
-and also browsers had to evaluate the entire JS-file before it was ready
-to make the app fully functional.

-### Why you should use it?
+### Why should you use it?

-The main benefit of code splitting is to reduce the code that is loaded
+The main benefit of code splitting is reducing the code loaded for any
-for any single page.
-That improves the performance, but even more
+single page.
+That improves the performance, but even more importantly,
-importantly, it makes it possible to add more navigational paths and
+it makes it possible to add more navigational paths and page variants to
-page-variants to the codebase.
-For example, adding different kinds of
+the codebase.
+For example, adding different kinds of ListingPages for
-ListingPages for different types of listings makes more sense with
+different listings makes more sense with code-splitting.
+Without code
-code-splitting.
-Without code splitting, new pages, features, and
-libraries would have a performance impact on the initial page load of
+splitting, new pages, features, and libraries would impact the app's
-the app and therefore SEO performance would drop too.
+initial page load, and therefore SEO performance would drop too.

+> Remember to keep non-reusable code in page-specific directories rather
+> than in the src/components/ directory.
+This improves performance, as
-> Note: currently, most of the code is in shared _src/components/_
+> all the code in the shared directory is loaded in the main chunk file
-> directory and this reduces the benefits that come from code-splitting.
-> In the future, we are probably going to move some components from
-> there to page-specific directories (if they are not truly shared
-> between different pages).
+> that is downloaded on each page.

 ## How code splitting works in practice

-If you open `/about` page, you'll notice that there are several JS & CSS
+Open the `/about` page.
+You will notice several JavaScript and CSS files
-files loaded:
+loading:

 - **Main chunk** (e.g. _main.1df6bb19.chunk.js_ &
   main.af610ce4.chunk.css).
 They contain code that is shared between